 These two projects are aimed at reducing falls among older people in the community.
 We are looking to recruit volunteers to help with our exercise classes and to provide the nail cutting service.

 We are also looking to recruit Volunteer Befrienders.
 Our Befriending service is aimed at older people who are socially isolated and may have disabilities.
 Could you spare 1 or 2 hours per week to visit an older person in their home to provide company and a chat?
 We would also love to hear from you if you drive and maybe able to take a small group of people out for an hour or so in the afternoon.
-Are you a new mum, maybe you’d like to take your baby with you to visit an older person, babies can bring such joy to the older generation.
-Perhaps you are a dog owner – many older people are dog lovers but can no longer care for a pet.
-A visit from a volunteer with a well behaved dog can make such a difference to an isolated older person’s life.
+We are looking for volunteers who can provide support to older people who perhaps have lost confidence and need a bit of support to rejoin their community.
+You could go for a walk to the shops with the them using local bus services, or even provide support to enable an older person to attend one of our projects.

 Can you spare 1-2 hours per week to support these projects which give older adults the chance to get out, meet people and enjoy the various activities which are so important for their health and wellbeing and to keep people connected to their communities?